How to secure your home or office broadband Wi-Fi router

 Buy a better router

-One way to avoid common security flaws is to steer clear of the most popular broadband routers.
-A higher end consumer model can provide superior performance, security and features compared to ISP supplied hardware.
+Switching to a higher end router can provide superior performance, security and features compared to ISP supplied hardware.